 Francis Bacon painted the shit we’re all too chickenshit to admit we feel at 3 AM when the numbness wears off.
-Those screaming popes aren’t about religion or some art history circle jerk, they’re about power eating itself alive, about the cage we’re all trapped in whether we’re wearing purple vestments or a stained t-shirt.
+Those screaming popes aren’t about religion or some art history circle jerk (and yes, I’m aware I’m about to do some art history about Bacon, but it’s a different kind of art history, the kind that admits the paintings are about what we feel rather than what they reference), they’re about power eating itself alive, about the cage we’re all trapped in whether we’re wearing purple vestments or a stained t-shirt.

 The repetition isn’t obsession, it’s honesty.